gabrielgatu/mix-dialyzer/doc/README.md

 The plt building is divided into 3 phases:

-    - All the direct and transitive dependencies of the project are analyzed
+- All the direct and transitive dependencies of the project are found and analyzed
 - It generates a definition of 3 plts to be created: erlang, elixir and project
 - It builds each plt by caching common resources and reusing the previous plt

-The first point is pretty straightforward, it gets all the dependencies of the project (by handling also umbrella projects) and transitive dependencies (deps of deps), and for each one, it tries to get informations like declared modules, filepaths and versions, caching each visited application and reusing them in case of multiple requests.
+The first point is pretty straightforward, it gets all the dependencies of the project (by handling also umbrella projects) and transitive dependencies (deps of deps), and for each one, it tries to get informations like declared modules, filepaths and version, caching each visited application and reusing them in case of multiple requests.

 In the second point, it uses the previous found applications to define 3 plts to be built in order: the erlang, elixir and project level plts.

 The erlang and elixir plts contain constant defined applications:

 - erlang: `[:erts, :kernel, :stdlib, :crypto]`
 - elixir `[:elixir] ++ erlang`

 and are going to be located in the home folder of the user, to allow multiple projects to take advantage of them.